usagov/usagov-2021/docs/Federal_Directory.md

 * As above, but add an explicit Link entry for the /federal-agencies path in the "Left Menu English" menu.
    - Good: This works, at least for the initial page.
    - Bad: Didn't work /federal-agencies/a, etc. (if I recall correctly)
+* As above, but add some of the "missing" content as header or footer elements in the View.
+   - Bad: This just plain didn't do anything.
 * Display the view as a `Block` on a standard page at the `/federal-agencies` path, using the default link generation (which produces links like `/federal-agencies/d`).
   - Good: This solves all the layout issues for the first page.
   - Bad: It was necessary to change the path of the View itself (I chose `/federal-agencies-view`) in order to get the standard page to render at that location.
 This meant that the alpha list produced links to `/federal-agencies-view/d` and so on, giving us the messed-up display of the original approach.